 Since the reorganisation Tony has created seven bespoke pieces and worked in collaboration with a local artist to consider new uses for neon.

-The team also attended the Northern Restaurant and Bar Show in March 2017 and were able to showcase these pieces to new customers.
+The team also attended the Northern Restaurant and Bar Show and were able to showcase these pieces to new customers.

 In addition the business is operating more efficiently – product lead time has reduced by a week so far, and is anticipated to reduce by two more weeks.

-"This is a niche business, and it takes time to develop the skills needed to meet the demands of our customers,” explains Catherine.
-“Working with the Business Growth Hub means that we’ve been able to focus on what the needs of the business are.
-Paul listened to us, affirmed our decisions and gave us the confidence to grow.”
+“This is a niche business, and it takes time to develop the skills needed to meet the demands of our customers,” explains Catherine.
+“Working with the GC Business Growth Hub means that we’ve been able to focus on what the needs of the business are.
+Our advisor listened to us, affirmed our decisions and gave us the confidence to grow.”